 Don’t worry too much about prior teaching experience or the fact you don’t have a certificate.
 All of the teachers we have collaborated with have been amazing.
 They have been able to leverage guide us as we learn to support their classes and give the students the best possible experience.

 I want to explain the typical types of classes we work with.
 We are fortunate enough to have been placed in both a primary school and a secondary school, so we can give some insight across these.

 The schools we teach at are great – they are very flexible and have adapted to us.
 They provide us with a lot of direction and support, and at no stage have we felt that we needed the TEFL certification.

 What Kind of ‘Work’ Can You Expect in a Secondary School?

 Don’t freak out if you don’t know these topics.
-Every time I have had to support one of these classes I am provided with ample content and I am really there to help pronounce words.
-That being said, I am very hands on and enjoy teaching, so the teachers and I have a mutual agreement where I will facilitate some of the classes.
+Every time I have had to support one of these classes they provided me with ample content and I am really there to help pronounce words.
+That being said, I am very hands-on and enjoy teaching, so the teachers and I have a mutual agreement where I will facilitate some of the classes.
 I have great students and this allows me to speak as much English as possible with them.

 This is how it usually works: we use the workbook for support and for teaching a section that the teacher and I have discussed previously.
 I might then go ahead and support the content with some anecdotes from my home country or travels.
 Our biggest goal is just to get the students to use English.